 If you are logged in to your UML email you are logged in to the library.
 If prompted, enter your UML email credentials.
 If you still have trouble, clear the cache on your device.
 Email not working?
 Troubleshoot from here.

 To access content in the subscription databases you may get an authentication phone call from Duo.
 This is routine.

 The course seeks to increase awareness of sport and its relationship to politics and society.
 The course will introduce students to sports history and the role of sports in forming our ideas about the world.
 The study of twentieth century and contemporary sports offers a unique depiction of American life and the changes that have taken place within it, such as racial prejudice and gender inequality.
 In addition, sport has often led the way toward larger societal changes in matters of race and gender.
 The course also intends to highlight the importance of understanding the historical and cultural context by which sporting practices take distinctive form and significance.

 Sally Jenkins, The Real All Americans: The Team that Changed a Game, a People, a Nation.
 2008.
 Paperback.

-Glenn Stout and Charles P. Pierce, Editors, The Best American Sports Writing, 2019.
+Glenn Stout and Jackie McMullen, Editors, The Best American Sports Writing, 2020.
 Paperback.